-Why is this so important?
-Well, for a couple of reasons.
-First of all, depending on the size of your company or marketing team, you might have a lot of different people working to create content that will ultimately end up on your website or your blog.
-But while this is great for churning out a lot of content quickly, without a set of editorial guidelines it can introduce problems.
+Depending on the size of your company or marketing team, it’s likely you have multiple people working to create content on a consistent basis.
+And, while it’s great to incorporate a full team dedicated to churning out a lot of content quickly, without a set of editorial guidelines, it can introduce problems.

 1. Understand your audience.